Easy Sausage Potato Soup

 Directions

-2Add the onions and cook, stirring every few minutes until they begin to soften; 5 to 6 minutes.
+2Add the onions and cook, stirring every few minutes, until they begin to soften; 5 to 6 minutes.
 Stir in the garlic, oregano, crushed red pepper flakes, 1/2 teaspoon of salt, and 1/4 teaspoon of fresh ground black pepper.
-Cook, while stirring the garlic and spices around the pan, for about 1 minute.
+Cook the garlic and spices around the pan while stirring for about 1 minute.

 3Add the bay leaf, thyme, and potatoes.
 Pour in the stock.
-Increase the heat to medium-high and cook until the broth just reaches a simmer, but before it begins to boil.
-Reduce the heat to medium-low, partially cover the pot with a lid, and simmer until the potatoes are cooked through; about 15 minutes.
-While the soup cooks, stir every once and a while.
-If the soup begins to simmer more aggressively, turn down the heat a bit.
+Increase the heat to medium-high and cook until the broth reaches a simmer, but before it begins to boil.
+Reduce the heat to medium-low, partially cover the pot with a lid, and simmer until the potatoes are cooked through, about 15 minutes.
+As the soup cooks, stir every once in a while.
+If the soup simmers more aggressively, turn down the heat a bit.

 Adam and Joanne's Tips